rhdtownsend/gyre/doc/sphinx/source/user-guide/understanding-grids/frequency-grids.rst

-* The distribution of points in the frequency grid should follow anticipated distribution of mode frequencies; this again is to ensure adqeuate frequency resolution.
-For p modes, which tend toward a uniform frequency spacing in the aymptotic limit of large radial order, you should chose :nml_nv:`grid_type = 'LINEAR'`;
+* The distribution of points in the frequency grid should follow anticipated distribution of mode frequencies; this again is to ensure adequate frequency resolution.
+For p modes, which tend toward a uniform frequency spacing in the asymptotic limit of large radial order, you should chose :nml_nv:`grid_type = 'LINEAR'`;
   likewise, for g modes, which tend toward a uniform period spacing in the asymptotic limit, you should choose :nml_nv:`grid_type = 'INVERSE'`.

-* When modeling rotating stars, you should choise :nml_nv:`grid_frame = 'COROT_I'` or :nml_nv:`grid_frame = 'COROT_O'`, because the
+* When modeling rotating stars, you should choose :nml_nv:`grid_frame = 'COROT_I'` or :nml_nv:`grid_frame = 'COROT_O'`, because the
   asymptotic behaviors mentioned above apply in the co-rotating reference frame rather than the inertial one.